SSilence/php-imap-client/README.md

 Welcome to php-imap-client
 ===================

 Hello!
 This is php-imap-client.
-This is a simple and easy to use class for connecting to imap servers and working with the emails inside.
+This is a simple and easy to use library for connecting to imap servers and working with the emails inside.
 Our well-known features are:
  - simple interface
  - Get emails and folders
  - Move, delete, count emails